jamesobi/AlienHunger/README.md

-# AlienHunger
+## AlienHunger
 An ios game where you farm the earth for its delicious inhabitants

-# Objective
+## Objective
-Collect as many cows/humans as possible before your battery runs out
+Collect as many cows/humans as possible before your spaceship battery runs out

-# Gameplay Mechanics
+## Gameplay Mechanics

-The spaceship remains in the center of the screen while the ground and target objects move.
-The user clicks at target locations to move the spaceship
+The spaceship remains in the center of the screen while the world moves around the player, this is controlled through the user clicks and holds on a location to effectivley move the spaceship in that direction.
+Cow/Humans are collected when spaceship is over these objects

-# Level Design
+## Level Design

-There are not levels
+Survival theme based upon spaceship battery life.

-# Technical
+## Technical

 # Scenes

-Main Menu (leads straight into game)
+* Main Menu (leads straight into game)
-Shop/Play Again
+* Shop/Play Again
-Gameplay

 # Gameplay
 Tap to move
-Hover over a cow to abduct it
+Collect objects underneath spaceship
+Other objects can adversley effect the spaceship

 # Classes/CCBs

-Main Scene
+* Main Scene
-Menu
+* Menu
-Gameplay

-Week 4 (7/21 - 7/25/2014)
+##Milestones
+#Week 4
-Add movement
+* Add core movement mechanic
-Add cow generation
+* Add radnom cow generation
-Add human generation
+* Add random human generation
-Add house generation
+* Add random house generation
-Add working local storage
+* Add working local storage
-Add fade animation for cow
+* Add fade animation for cow
-Add working shop
+* Add working shop
-Add powerups
+* Add powerups
-Play test

-Week 5 (7/28 - 8/1/2014) - finishing core gameplay
-Play test
+* Play test, Feedback

+#Week 5
+* Refine gameplay based on feedback
+  * Control Mechanic
+* Polish
+  * Artwork
+  * SFX
+* Game Progression
+* User Interface
+* Improve End Scene

+#Week 6
+* Polish
+  * Shop UI
+  * Shop Artwork
+* GameCenter Leaderboard

+#Week 7
+* Shop IAP

+#Week 8
+* Screenshots
+* Descriptions
+* Ship it